Closed Road Sportives in the UK

 What is the Best Closed Road Sportive in the UK?

 This is impossible to answer as there are so many factors to consider.
 For some cyclists, distance and climbing are the key to a success sportive but to others, cycling through historic city centres alongside well-known monuments are the primary reason for choosing a particular event.

 Where are the UK Closed Road Sportives?

-At present, there are 9 Closed Road Sportives in the UK.
-There are 4 in Scotland, 4 in England, 1 in Wales but none in Northern Ireland.
+At present, there are a number of Closed Road Sportives in the UK.
+There are 3 in Scotland, 5 in England but none in Wales or Northern Ireland.
 The current list of UK Closed Road Sportives is;

 - Velo Birmingham

 This year, the cheapest closed road sportive is Velo Wales at £62 but this contrasts to the most expensive, which is £85 for the Tour of Cambridgeshire.

 Distances range from just 37-miles for the short route on the Velothon Wales or 56-miles for the short route on the Tour o the Borders to 100-miles for Ride London, Velo Birmingham and Etape Royale.